 The Cave Conservancy of the Virginias (CCV) funds a variety of projects, including education and outreach endeavors, cave and sinkhole cleanups, purchase of significant properties for protection, original research on the archaeology, biology, geology, hydrology and sociology of cave and karst systems, among others.
 The amount of funding has ranged from a few hundred to tens of thousands of dollars.
-A list of previously funded projects is available under CCV Projects.
+A list of previously funded projects is available on our website.

 - CCV will not fund overhead charges or indirect costs.

-- If the project leader or any project co-leader has received previous funding from CCV, a final report of the previous work must have been received by CCV.
+- If the project leader or any project co-leader has received funding from CCV, a final report of the completed project must have been received by CCV.
 A project co-leader is someone whose name appears along with the project leader’s name on the cover page of the proposal.

 Deadlines for submission